 \subsection{$\voversigma$ scaling relations for EMPGs}

 Galaxies that reside in low-mass DM halos with shallow gravitational potential are more likely to have low $\voversigma$.
 Our 15 EMPGs clearly fall into the regime of dispersion dominated galaxies having an average $\voversigma=0.48\pm0.28$.
-As a comparison, dwarf galaxies studied in \cite{Wheeler+17} and \cite{Barat+20} have average $\voversigma$ values of $0.50$ and $0.84$, respectively.
-It is curious whether the correlation between $\voversigma$ and $M_*$ are still present for young galaxies like EMPGs.
+As a comparison, dwarf galaxies ($10^6<M_*<10^9~\mathrm{M_\odot}$) studied in \cite{Barat+20} have an average $\voversigma$ of $0.84$. \cite{delosReyes+23} also obtain low $\voversigma\lesssim2$ based on the stellar kinematics of local dwarf galaxies ($10^7<M_*<10^9~\mathrm{M_\odot}$) and suggest a positive correlation that is independent of environmental effect.
+We note that EMPGs are selected with low-metallicity and high specific star formation rate ($\log(\mathrm{sSFR/Gyr^{-1}})\sim1-3$; \citealt{Kojima+20}) compared to the more uniform samples used by \cite{Barat+20} and \cite{delosReyes+23}.
+It is curious whether the correlation between $\voversigma$ and $M_*$ are still present for EMPGs that undergo recent star formation.
 We divide our sample into two stellar mass bins of $M_* < 10^6~\mathrm{M_\odot}$ and $>10^6~\mathrm{M_\odot}$.
 We obtain $\voversigma=0.24\pm0.16$ and $0.64\pm0.22$, respectively.
 As shown in Figure \ref{fig:relations}, EMPGs with $M_* < 10^6~\mathrm{M_\odot}$ have smaller $\voversigma$ than those with $M_*>10^6~\mathrm{M_\odot}$ with at least $1\sigma$ significance.
-For the 6 galaxies (HS0822+3542, DDO68-\#2, -\#3, LeoP, J1452+0241, and J1631+4426) with $M_* < 10^6~M_\odot$, we find only weak velocity gradient in the velocity maps shown in Figure \ref{fig:maps}, consistent with the conclusion that they may not present any rotation.
-For local group dwarfs with $10^{3.5}~\mathrm{M_\odot}<M_*<10^8~\mathrm{M_\odot}$, \cite{Wheeler+17} study the stellar kinematics and find no clear correlation between $\voversigma$ and $M_*$. \cite{delosReyes+23} also obtain low $\voversigma$ based on the stellar kinematics of local dwarf galaxies and suggest a positive correlation that is independent of environmental effect.
-We note that our EMPGs are different from the dwarf galaxies investigated by \cite{Wheeler+17} and \cite{delosReyes+23} as EMPGs are young systems that probably undergo the first star formation activity.
+For the 6 galaxies (HS 0822+3542, DDO 68-\#2, -\#3, Leo P, J1452+0241, and J1631+4426) with $M_* < 10^6~M_\odot$, we find only weak velocity gradient in the velocity maps shown in Figure \ref{fig:maps}, consistent with the conclusion that they may not present any rotation. \st{For local group dwarf spheroidals with $10^{3.5}~\mathrm{M_\odot}<M_*<10^8~\mathrm{M_\odot}$, Wheeler+17 study the stellar kinematics and find no clear correlation between $\voversigma$ and $M_*$. delosReyes+23 also obtain low $\voversigma$ based on the stellar kinematics of local dwarf galaxies and suggest a positive correlation that is independent of environmental effect.
+We note that our EMPGs are different from the dwarf galaxies investigated by Wheeler+17 and delosReyes+23 as EMPGs are young systems that probably undergo the first star formation activity.}